isb-cgc/readthedocs/docs/source/sections/data/TCGA_on_ISBCGC.rst

 (which is often the batch number), and the revision number.
-If you want to check whether there is a newer version of a specific archive at the DCC than what we currently have on the ISB-CGC platform, you can check the date column in the latest archive report mentioned above, or you could compare the archive name to these lists of `open-access archives <https://raw.githubusercontent.com/isb-cgc/readthedocs/master/docs/include/DCC_archives.04oct2015.open.tsv>`_ and
+If you want to check whether there is a newer version of a specific archive at the DCC than what we currently have on the ISB-CGC platform, you can check the date column in the latest archive report mentioned above, or you can compare the archive name to these lists of `open-access archives <https://raw.githubusercontent.com/isb-cgc/readthedocs/master/docs/include/DCC_archives.04oct2015.open.tsv>`_ and
 `controlled-access archives <https://raw.githubusercontent.com/isb-cgc/readthedocs/master/docs/include/DCC_archives.04oct2015.cntl.tsv>`_
 based on our most recent upload.

-Note that all "bio" archives (containing clinical and biospecimen XML files) were recently migrated to a new XSD which is not backwards compatible with the previous XSD.
+Note that all "bio" archives (containing clinical, biospecimen, and other types of XML files) were recently migrated to a new XSD which is not backwards compatible with the previous XSD.
 This update took place over the course of the month of December 2015 and  none of these new archives are included in any of the current ISB-CGC BigQuery tables or files in GCS.